 Most of all, I hope that this post served as a wake-up call for some people, because masking is not a sustainable strategy for social inclusion.
 I hope it starts conversations on what better strategies might be, and how to stay connected to yourself when you are prohibited from giving expression to your true self.

-In a future post (update: I wrote that post: Autism & camouflaging) I will go much deeper into the concept of masking and camouflaging and what the research literature has to say about it.
+In a future post I will go much deeper into the concept of masking and camouflaging and what the research literature has to say about it.
 For just this once, I felt like writing a post without scientific references.
 Let me know if you are interested in the occasional post of this nature, where I just pen down my thoughts.
 Or are you a footnote fetishist and couldn’t go without the scientific references?